SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step3-SAPS4HANA-Readiness/README.md

 ![Activate](./images/s4pr-service.png)

 Based on your business scenario, expose the respective APIs (For example, Plant maintainence Workorder, Purchase Order, Sales Order etc.).

+In the next step, you can choose to either setup cloud connector or SAP Private Link Service based on the SAP S/4HANA installation.